Running in the Cold: Hot Tips for Winter Running Gear

 If it is not only cold but windy too, then choose a route in which you start running into the wind and finish with the wind at your back.
 That way you avoid getting too cold at the end of your run.

 If you prefer morning or evenings when you go running in winter, make sure to wear the right gear for your safety.
 Besides headlamps, reflective vests, safety armbands and safety shoe clips, there are reflective running beanies, jackets and gloves for running in the dark.

 Get together with like-minded people.
 This helps motivate you and makes your training session twice as much fun.

 Don’t forget to cool down

 After you run, get somewhere warm as quickly as possible and take a shower or change into warm and dry clothes.
 If you are wrapped up nice and warm, you can do your cool-down stretches outdoors without the risk of catching a chill.

-OUR TIP: Never put your running shoes on the radiator to dry.
+Never put your running shoes on the radiator to dry.
 The strong and direct heat makes the material of the shoes stiff and brittle, thus reducing their longevity.
 Instead, stuff your shoes with newspaper and put them in a dry, heated, and well-ventilated room.
 After about an hour, you can replace the wet newspaper with fresh, dry newspaper.

 We hope you feel motivated to try running in the cold this winter.
 Just make sure you are prepared with the appropriate winter running gear!